MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/Perl-XML-Parser.md

 make test
 ```

-Finally, to install perl-XML-Parser into the build tree, run the following command:
+Finally, to install the Perl XML-Parser into the build tree, run the following command:

 ```bash
 make install